 Britain’s newest racing venue offers thrilling all-weather racing under the mesmerizing light of its champagne fluted floodlights and the venue also highlights its versatility with a huge variety of non-raceday events.
 With fantastic facilities positioned in 150 acres of land, the venue is set in the Essex countryside and a wonderful setting for racedays, concerts and venue bookings.

-The Parade Ring is open to all admission tickets.
+Viewing the Parade Ring is accessible to all admission ticket holders.
 This is a fantastic area and a must for all to see the horses up close with their owners and the jockeys before each race.
-All the horses entered in each race are walked around the ring, this is where the best turned out horse is judged and hopefully helps you pick a winner.
+All the horses in each race are walked around the ring before each race and this is where the best turned out horse is judged and hopefully helps you pick a winner.

 Our Grandstand caters for everyone, from families enjoying a day out together to the avid racing enthusiast.
 Situated inside the track along the home stretch, wherever you are with the Grandstand you are guaranteed spectacular views of the racing.
 We also have a raised betting ring where you can find all our ring betting and outside seating.

 Within our Grandstand we have 3 restaurant areas.
 Our Club Restaurant which boasts 360 degree views of the racecourse and fine dining, The Fairwood Restaurant which offers a perfect laid back dining experience and The Sports Bar which has two large bars and numerous tables for the general racegoer.
 The Sports Bar is also where you can find our Grill Kitchen offering burgers, hotdogs and chips.